Botanical Name: Brugmansia x candida

 Origin: Hybrid with parents native to subtropical South America

 Height: Give angel's trumpet plant plenty of space.
 It grows up to 6 ft (1.8 m) in a container, and spreads about as wide.

 Light: Bright light to full sun.
 Give it at least 4 hours of direct sunlight each day.

 Water: Water thoroughly spring through fall.
 Cut back on water in the winter, when growth has slowed.

-Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus water-soluble fertilizer diluted by half.

 Propagation: Take 3-4 in (8-10 cm) stem tip cuttings in early spring and root them in moist soil.
 Propagating the cuttings requires a heat mat for best results.